apollo-lang/apollo/doc/lrm.md

 Lexical Elements
 ----------------

-Apollo has seven types of tokens: keywords, identifiers, constants, literals, operators and separators.
+Apollo has five types of tokens: keywords, identifiers, constants, operators and separators.

-Whitespace and comments are ignored.

 All language constructs are written in camel-case; user-defined names should also follow this naming convention.